 The President shall develop and implement best practices, guidelines, and implementation plans necessary to achieve the goals of this policy to the constituent institutions and affiliated entities.
-This policy shall be reviewed every two (2) years by the President, and any necessary revisions and modifications shall be recommended to the Board of Governors for their consideration.
+This policy shall be reviewed every two (2) years by the President, and any necessary revisions and modifications shall be recommended to the Board for its consideration.